 Beginning in the late Seventies, Craig began to modernize and automate the company’s physical plant and production facilities.
 This ongoing program continues today.
 As the demand for its park equipment grew, the company required different and newer steel processing and handling machinery.
 And as R.J.
 Thomas Mfg.
 Co. becomes an ever-larger player in the site equipment industry, the updated production facilities help keep it competitive and increase production capacity.

 The physical facilities of the company have been expanded and enlarged 10 times since 1980, plus 2 major expansions and upgrades of the office facilities.
-The latest 30,000 sq. ft. factory expansion will be completed in 2019.
+The latest 30,000 sq. ft. factory expansion was completed in 2019.
 This one expansion is over 6 times larger than R.J.’s original building.
 The company made a commitment to automate the welding, production and finishing operations wherever possible.
 That decision initiated what has become a regular process of evaluating the manufacturing facilities and incorporating upgrades when needed – from physical plant to machinery to layout to software.